-In this section we study the impact of permanent constant tariffs on imports or exports that are unexpectedly introduced in a steady-state equilibrium.
+In this section we study the impact of permanent tariffs on imports or exports that are unexpectedly introduced in a steady-state equilibrium.
 Other things equal, the tariffs affect demand and supply in the market for the home good, which generates inflationary or deflationary pressures.
 The monetary authorities would respond to the change in inflation, if it materialized, by raising or lowering the interest rate.
 With constant tariffs, however, the interest rate does not need to change in equilibrium: the exchange rate immediately jumps to a level such that the economy stays in a steady state where inflation remains equal to the target.
+The lack of transition dynamics simplifies the model and allows us to derive closed-form expressions for the exchange rate offset.